fennel-ai/client/docs/pages/concepts/source.md

 new data.
 Fennel is built with continuous ingestion in mind so you could set it to small values and still be fine.

-### Disorder
-Fennel, like many other streaming systems, is designed to robustly handle out of order data.
-If there are no bounds on how out of order data can get, internal state maintained by Fennel can become very large.
-Unlike many other streaming systems (like Flink or Spark streaming), Fennel keeps this state on disk, not RAM, which eliminates OOM issues.
-But even then, it's desirable to garbage collect this state when all data before a timestamp has been seen.

-This is usually handled by a technique called [Watermarking](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/) where max out of order delay is specified.
-This max out of order delay of a source is called `disorder` in Fennel, and once specified at source level, is respected automatically by each downstream pipeline.

 ### Cursor
 For some (but not all) sources, Fennel uses a cursor to do incremental ingestion of data.
 It does so by remembering the last value of the cursor